How to Create a QR Code for a PDF File

 Option C: Your Own Website

 If you have a website, upload the PDF to your hosting and use the direct URL (e.g., yoursite.com/menu.pdf).
-This gives you full control and the fastest loading times.
+This gives you full control and the fastest loading times — and you can update the PDF file without changing the QR code, as long as you keep the URL the same.

 Step 2: Generate the QR Code